hpowell20/cs2063-master/Fall2022/labs/Lab3/README.md

 **Task 2**

 What's the second ```Activity``` class in the project?
-* Take note of the Java resource file name.
+* Take note of the Kotlin resource file name.

 **Task 3**